stridecolossus/jove-blog/blog/part-5-terrain/swapchain-recreation.md

 1. The swapchain has several properties that are dependant on the rendering surface, several of which entail logic to select the appropriate configuration.
 This logic is currently spread across the surface, the swapchain, and its companion builder, which is messy and difficult to test.

 2. The rendering surface is a plain `Handle` until it is composed with the physical device.
-Ideally this will be a single component, making the code more explicit and easier to follow.
+However this handle is not used elsewhere and should be encapsulated into the surface component.

+TODO - this makes no sense...

 3. The surface handle is derived from the GLFW window and the Vulkan instance, however the surface _properties_ are also dependant on the selected physical device.
 This makes the existing surface class overly complex and hard to test.